 |Loan Counseling & Repayment|

-Access entrance and exit counseling links for Stafford and Perkins loans at MY.TLU.EDU
+Access entrance and exit counseling links for Direct and Perkins loans at MY.TLU.EDU

-will go into repayment six (6) months after graduation or the student falls below half-time enrollment status.
+will go into repayment six months after graduation or if the student falls below half-time enrollment status.
 These loans are repaid to the lender chosen by the student at the time the loan was originated, or its assignee.
-Stafford Loan repayment options
+Direct Loan repayment options

 .Federal Perkins Loans